Work Function and the electron escape energy

 This energy is affected by the surface potentials created by:

-- surface dipole layers or by
+- surface dipole layers and/or by

 - surface unbalanced charge densities

 because both of those quantities do shift the Fermi level of the conductor with respect to the lowest vacuum level.
 One can see that the escape energy is a function of both: the properties of the conductor’s material and the conditions (extra charges) it is currently in.
-In particular, if the conductor is positively charged, the escape energy must increase because the escaping electron must overcome the pull of the positive charge.
+In particular, if the conductor is positively charged, the escape energy increases because the escaping electron must overcome the pull of the positive charge.

 The Work Function, on the other hand, is a property of the conducting material alone.
 Namely, the Work Function is equal to the electron escape energy through a surface, only if the excess charge density of that surface is zero.